otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 #### Code Style and Formatting:

-- Code must pass ESLint checks with no errors.
+- Code must be linted using ESLint.
-- Code must be formatted consistently using Prettier.
+- Code must be formatted using Prettier.
 - Follow naming conventions.
-For example, camelCase for variables and functions, PascalCase for classes.
 - Use meaningful variable, function and class names that clearly describe their purpose.

 ---